JT-Cumulus/photoshop-app/README.md

 - [x] Loop of program until told to stop

 Moderate Priority
-- [ ] Error catching for invalid inputs
+- [ ] Error catching for invalid inputs / convert all scans to string

 Low priority
 - [ ] Login for admin to control employee database